PhDpwnerer/ShopifyInternship/README.md

 It utilizes Active Storage.

-It has image upload functionality.
+It has image upload, download, and delete functionalities.

 Simply go to the ImageShop folder.